bahrus/xtal-sip/README.md

 3. CSS has had a syntax for importing other css files for years.
 Perhaps it could be improved, but the case for reinventing the wheel, in order to match what is done for JS, is quite weak.

 **NB:** There is an [interesting proposal](https://discourse.wicg.io/t/proposal-fetch-maps/4259), backed by one of the foremost experts in the area (imports of various formats / fetch / etc). that might be considered a competing proposal to using link preload/lazyload mappings suggested  here.
-What that proposal and this one share is the view that import maps would help the platform, just that it might not be complete.
+What that proposal and this one share is the view that import maps would help the platform, just that it might not be the last step to cross-package (and other concerns) issues.
 Baby steps!